Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions

 This implies that

 and hence that $x(T) \in \mathcal{B}$.
-This is a contradiction and it follows that for all $t \in I$ we have $x(t) \in \mathcal{B}$.
+This is a contradiction and we deduce that $x(t) \in \mathcal{B}$ for all $t \in I$.
 Therefore, the total path length of $x$ is bounded, and the escape lemma~\cite[Lem.~A.43]{lee2018introduction} implies that $x$ is defined for all $t \geq 0$. \end{proof}